 Utilizes magnetic fields to stimulate nerve cells in the brain, and is usually used to treat depression in patients where other therapies have proven ineffective.
 TMS can be very particular and should only be performed by a qualified technician.
-To learn more about TMS and rTMS (Repetitive Transcranial Magnetic Stimulation), check out our Brain Stimulation Comparison page.
+To learn more about TMS and rTMS (Repetitive Transcranial Magnetic Stimulation), see our Brain Stimulation Comparison page.

 ECT – Electroconvulsive therapy, or “shock therapy”

 Made familiar to the public through a scene in the 1975 film, One Flew Over the Cuckoo’s Nest.
 ECT utilizes a current incredibly larger than most forms of cranial electrical stimulation (around 600-1000 milliamps), and is applied to the entire brain, often via the temples.
 This form of therapy usually results in a controlled grand mal seizure and must be done under general anesthesia.
 Because ECT produces significant side effects, including memory loss and confusion, it is only used for patients with severe, treatment-resistant depression, and even then it is used as a last result measure.
-To learn more about ECT, check out our Brain Stimulation Comparison page.
+To learn more about ECT, see our Brain Stimulation Comparison page.